omersahintas/hyperion/README.md

 Rename the project name in `./devcontainer/devcontainer.json`.
 Press `Ctrl+Shift+P` and enter `Dev Containter: Rebuild and Reopen in Container` and start building.

-After building the project activate project's virtualenv with
+After building the project, open a new terminal and activate project's virtualenv with

 ```bash
 pipenv shell